marinafloresp/EMERY/README.md

 ***3. Run the app***

- From the "app" directory, run in the command line: - sh runApp.sh
+ From the "app" directory, run in the command line: `$ sh runApp.sh`